karine0321/UC_final_project/README.md

 # UC_final_project

-for the Urban Computing course final project.
+For the Urban Computing course final project.